huntops-blue/huntops-blue.github.io/index.md

 ![](./images/2-20-20-6.png)

-We'll stop here because obfuscating all of this data is exhausting. /cheers
+There was a lot of this kind of data being uploaded; feel free to explore it on your own and...obfuscating all of this data is exhausting.

+Until next time, cheers and happy hunting!

 ---
 *Packets provided by [Malware Traffic Analysis](https://www.malware-traffic-analysis.net) - @malware_traffic*